There is something deeply satisfying about biting into a crispy fish burger.

 Add another tablespoon of tartar sauce.

-Cover with the top bun and enjoy while hot and crispy.
+Cover with the top bun and serve immediately.

 Pro Tips for Maximum Crispiness